gohan222/mention-hash-generator/README.md

 - sleepTime
   - how long the process waits between segments.
 - batchSize
-  -the size of each sgement
+  - the size of each sgement
 - log
   - log subsection
     - log.level (DEBUG/INFO/WARNING/ERROR)